naatula/aalto-space-filter/README.md

 ## Features
 - Hides spaces not available for reservation
 - Shows the amount of free seats in space listing for non-empty spaces
+- Considers only reservable spaces in the free, in use and booked room quantities in floor listing
 - Displays the amount of available spaces in floor listing
 ## Installation
 1. Install [Tampermonkey](https://www.tampermonkey.net)